The 8 reincarnations of General George S. Patton

 Pictured: Patton with Alexander?
 Maybe? #wargasm.

-Patton next talks about slaying Parthians with his Gladius, a sword approximately 25-32 inches long.
-Since the battle was said to have taken place in the first century B.C., Patton would have been fighting for what was then still the Roman Republic in the Middle East under any number of legendary Roman names: Crassus, Cassius, and Marc Antony to name a few.
+In the same poem, Patton also talked about slaying Parthians with his Gladius, a sword approximately 25-32 inches long.
+Since the battle was said to have taken place in the first century B.C., Patton would have been fighting for what was then still the Roman Republic in the Middle East under any number of legendary Roman names: Crassus, Cassius, and Marc Antony, to name a few.

-In his vision, Patton was wounded and then killed by a number of arrows in his neck.
+In his vision, Patton was wounded and then killed by several arrows in his neck.

 How do you sleep at night after seeing this in your past life??

-The general also remembered being stationed in Langres, France — as a Roman legionnaire in Caesar's X Legion.
+The general also remembered being stationed in Langres, France, as a Roman legionnaire in the X Legion under Julius Caesar, which he mentions in his poem.

-When Patton was a young adult, he was kicked by a horse, who broke his leg in three places.
-Close to death from his wounds, Patton had a vision of his death as a Viking raider — where a vision appeared to him on the battlefield, offering to take him to the Viking afterlife.
+When Patton was a young adult, he was kicked by a horse, which broke his leg in three places.
+Close to death from his wounds, Patton had a vision of his death as a Viking raider, where a vision appeared to him on the battlefield, offering to take him to the Viking afterlife.

 No room for cowards at Crecy.